In this Article

 Getting your baby to walk is an exciting endeavour, as you can see how your child tackles problem-solving.
 It is exciting, but requires patience from you and the baby, with the transition from crawling to walking taking a few months.

 At What Age Do Babies Start Walking?

 When babies are born, their leg muscles are ill-equipped to carry the weight of their bodies.
 They need to develop these, which happens as they grow older.
-On an average, a baby can take their first few steps within a year.
-However, they are still clumsy, and it can take a few more months before they can start walking without assistance.
+On an average, a baby can take his first few steps within a year.
+However, he will still be clumsy, and it can take a few more months before he can start walking without assistance.
 There are even instances where a baby may take about 18 months to learn how to walk.
-This is no cause for alarm, and once they start walking, it’ll be hard to get them to stop.
+This is no cause for alarm, and once babies start walking, it’ll be hard to get them to stop.

 Common Signs That Indicate Your Baby Will Walk Soon

 Walking on two legs is difficult for babies as their muscles are ill-equipped to for this.
 However, if you notice your child frantically trying to overcome obstacles by going over them, he’s one step closer (no pun intended) to walking.
 This is because he is making use of their leg muscles and strengthening them in the process.